sabi-31/My_Perfect_Arch-linux/README.md

 <details>
 <summary>Why do I need both rEFInd and systemd-boot? </summary>

-- GUI Features
+- Refind has GUI support.
-- Multi OS Support
+- Multi OS Support (Windows, Linux, and MacOS)
 - rEFInd supports Btrfs Snapshot Booting
-- It is customizable
+- It is customizable and can be made to look very pretty.
 - I want the main linux bootloader to do just that, and not have other fancy features, improving realiability.
 </details>